 The 2021 Credit Agreement contains customary representations and warranties as well as customary affirmative and negative covenants and events of default.
 The negative covenants include, among others and in each case subject to certain thresholds and exceptions, limitations on incurrence of liens, limitations on incurrence of indebtedness, limitations on making dividends and other distributions, limitations on engaging in asset sales, limitations on making investments, and a financial covenant that the "First Lien Net Leverage Ratio" (as defined in the 2021 Credit Agreement) as of the end of any fiscal quarter is not greater than 7.00 to 1.00 if on the last day of such fiscal quarter certain borrowings outstanding under the revolving credit facility exceed 40% of the total revolving credit commitments at such time.
 The covenants also contain limitations on the activities of Mirion Technologies (HoldingSub2), Ltd. as the "passive" holding company.
-If any of the events of default corrent and remedies against the collateral may be exercised.
+If any of the events of default occur and are not cured or waived, any unpaid amounts under the 2021 Credit Agreement may be declared immediately due and payable, the revolving credit commitments may be terminated and remedies against the collateral may be exercised.
 Mirion Technologies (HoldingSub2), Ltd. and subsidiaries were in compliance with all debt covenants on September 30, 2022 and December 31, 2021.